daily-demos/screenshare-chrome-ext/README.md

 ### Steps to sharing your screen
 - Open the extension's menu in the browser.
-- Insert the base URL you received from the back-end.
+- Insert the base URL you received from deploying the back-end repo on Netlify.
-- Click `Share Screen`.
+- Click `Create and launch room`.
+Keep the checkbox checked to auto-share your screen.
 - A new tab will open with screen sharing enabled.
 Choose which view you want to share and it will officially be live.
-- open the Chrome extension's menu again to get the shareable link and share away!
+- Open the Chrome extension's menu again to get the shareable link and share away!